terisa-lau/terisa-lau.github.io/essays/TypeScript_Impressions.md

 - Understanding the requirements of the problem
 - Working with unfamiliar concepts
-- Produce working solutaions within time constrains
+- Produce working solutions within time constrains

 WODs recreate these pressures in a learning environment.
 It exposes us to different challenges, forces us to think and recognize patterns fast.